Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Ally
 Cost: 2 MP
 Effect: The target regains HP equal to a ten-sided die roll.
-If you also use your minor action increase the healing to two ten-sided die rolls.
-You may also use this Ability from a Long range if done with Careful.
+If you also use your minor action increase the healing to two ten-sided die rolls and this Ability's range increases to Long.
 Description: A basic healing ability done at a distance.
 This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.

 #### Heavy Strike